nicholasren/nicholasren.github.io/_posts/2015-02-10-fall-in-love-with-java-8-collectors.md

 In the previous example, the type of result of `Collector.groupingBy` is `Collector<Employee, ?, Map<Integer, List<Employee>>`.

-one nice feature of `Collector` is that you can create you own Collector, this is super useful when you want to do a __mutable reduction__ on a collection with some special business logic(e.g. computing total salary of the first 1, 3, 5, 7 .. employees).` (this blog post)[http://www.nurkiewicz.com/2014/07/introduction-to-writing-custom.html] provide a fairly good example of how to create you own Collector.
+one nice feature of `Collector` is that you can create you own Collector, this is super useful when you want to do a __mutable reduction__ on a collection with some special business logic(e.g. computing total salary of the first 1, 3, 5, 7 .. employees).

+(this blog post)[http://www.nurkiewicz.com/2014/07/introduction-to-writing-custom.html] is a fairly good guide for how to create you own Collector implementation.

 ###Collector in Scala